 “GatewayTimeout; errorCode=006002; statusCode=504”

-Despite the timeout response, the original invoice request must have continued running on Intuit servers, since after 10 minutes the invoice would appear inside QBO!
-Yes….10 minutes.
+Despite the timeout response, the original invoice request must have continued running on Intuit servers as, after 10 minutes, the invoice would show up in QuickBooks Online.
+Yes…10 whole minutes!

-The problem, however, is that our sync took the timeout error to mean that the invoice did not get created, and queued up a retry – causing a duplicate.
+The problem, however, is that our sync took the timeout error to mean that the invoice was not created and queued up a retry, which caused a duplicate.